discordjs/guide/guide/interactions/replying-to-slash-commands.md

 	}
 });

-// Login to Discord with your client's token client.login(token);
+client.login(token);
 ```
 :::
 ::::

-A Slash Command is just one type of interaction.
-Therefore, we should first check if the interaction is a Slash Command by calling `.isCommand()`.
+A slash command is just one type of interaction.
+Therefore, we should first check if the interaction is a slash command by calling `.isCommand()`.
 Next, we check the name of the command by accessing the `.commandName` property.
 Finally, we reply to the interaction by calling `.reply()`.

 ::: danger
 You MUST reply to the interaction within **3 seconds** of receiving it.